Enter your contact information below to alert one of our representatives and someone will contact you within 1 business day.

 The obverse depicts Jefferson in a forward facing pose, accompanied by the inscriptions "IN GOD WE TRUST," "LIBERTY," "2018" and "S." Jefferson's home is illustrated on the reverse, with "MONTICELLO" inscribed below.
 Additional inscriptions include "E PLURIBUS UNUM," "FIVE CENTS" and "UNITED STATES OF AMERICA."

-First Day of Issue Proof 70 with Trolley Label
+First Day of Issue Proof 70 with Cable Car Label

 Numismatic Guaranty Corporation (NGC) graded this 2018-S Reverse Proof Jefferson Nickel a flawless Proof 70.
-The proof is presented encapsulated in a NGC protective holder with a San Francisco Trolley design certification label designating the coin among those released on the First Day of Issue (FDI).
+The proof is presented encapsulated in a NGC protective holder with a San Francisco Cable Car design certification label designating the coin among those released on the First Day of Issue (FDI).

 Make this first ever Reverse Proof Jefferson Nickel the next treasured addition to your collection now!